Higher-Order Adiabatic Elimination in Atom-Cavity Systems and Its Impact on Spin-Squeezing Generation: Adiabatic elimination for bipartite open quantum systems

 \section{Adiabatic elimination for bipartite open quantum systems}

-We here give a brief but comprehensive description of the adiabatic elimination method introduced in~\cite{7798963, Azouit_2017,10886784}.
+In this section, we provide a brief yet comprehensive description of the adiabatic elimination method introduced in~\cite{7798963, Azouit_2017,10886784}, where second-order formulas for the solutions of the associated Sylvester equations are derived, and provide generic formulas for the third-order contributions, which we will apply to the considered atom-cavity system in Sec.~\ref{sec:AtomCavity}.
 Central to this reduction method based on central manifold theory is the presence of an invariant subspace corresponding to slow dynamics and characterized by the (right) eigenoperators of the Lindbladian whose eigenvalues have real part close to zero.
-Model reduction is therefore carried out providing two maps: one parameterizing the DOFs on the invariant manifold and the other describing the time evolution of the parameters.
-In \cite{Azouit_2017}, it is assumed that the fast-decaying subsystem exponentially converges to a unique steady state, i.e. that its Lindbladian has a simple zero eigenvalue and all other eigenvalues have strictly negative real part.
-It is important to notice that the invariant manifold does not however coincide with the slow subsystem whenever an interaction between the subsystems is present.
-In fact, the method developed in \cite{Azouit_2017} allows, in the case of weak interaction, to systematically compute both maps as asymptotic expansions with respect to the timescale separation.
-As stated above, we shall follow the approach introduced in \cite{10886784}, which leads to systematic, explicit expressions at high orders.
+Model reduction introduces two maps: one parameterizing the DOFs on the invariant manifold, $\mathcal{K}$, and the other describing the time evolution of the parameters, $\mathcal{L}_s$.
+In Ref.~\cite{Azouit_2017}, it is assumed that the fast-decaying subsystem exponentially converges to a unique steady state, i.e. that its Lindbladian has a simple zero eigenvalue and all other eigenvalues have strictly negative real part.
+The method developed there allows one, in the case of weak interaction, to systematically compute both $\mathcal{K}$ and $\mathcal{L}_s$ maps as asymptotic expansions with respect to the timescale separation between the slow and fast dynamics.

 For a bipartite open quantum system let $\mathcal{H} = \mathcal{H}_A \otimes \mathcal{H}_B$ be the total Hilbert space, where $\mathcal{H}_A$ ($\mathcal{H}_B$) is the Hilbert space of the slow (fast) subsystem.
 The density matrix $\rho$ follows the Lindblad equation